 Listen to this Article::

 It seems to be all the rage that now tattoos are easily removed.
-So easy in fact, many claim most tattoos can be removed with simple household chemicals, a lot of disposable needles via Amazon shopping and some plastic bags draped over your mom’s favorite sofa… YouTube is laden with so many how-to-videos, all of which claim that Hydrogen Peroxide (H2O2) can be used to remove tattoos that a person is unhappy with.
-But is it true?
+Many claim tattoos can be removed with simple household chemicals, a lot of disposable needles via Amazon shopping, and some plastic bags draped over your mom’s favorite sofa.
+YouTube is laden with so many how-to-videos, all of which claim that Hydrogen Peroxide (H2O2) can be used to remove tattoos that a person is unhappy with, but is it true?

-To get the answer out early here, you cannot remove tattoo pigment from the skin with hydrogen peroxide.
+To get the answer out early in the article: You cannot remove tattoo pigment from the skin with hydrogen peroxide.
 People are wrong.

-Video stars claim the bubbling action, “removes the pigment from the skin because the bubbles remove things like dirt and debris when you get a scrape or cut”.
+Video stars claim the bubbling action “removes the pigment from the skin because the bubbles remove things like dirt and debris when you get a scrape or cut.”
 Others claim the bleaching action can remove the tattoo’s natural coloring.
-This cannot be further from the truth and in some cases, it can be extremely dangerous to your health.
+This cannot be further from the truth, and in some cases, it can be hazardous to your health.

 Let’s jump into what H2O2 does with it comes into contact with a wound on your body after we watch this short video:

 When hydrogen peroxide is injected into the skin or exposed to air or light energy, it breaks down quickly into the byproducts:

 Yes, that is right, water and oxygen.